-Michael’s Lewis’ Moneyball tells the story of how in 2002 the Oakland Athletics baseball team used their comparatively limited $41 million salary budget to purchase the a squad of players that went on to be competitive with larger market teams such as the New York Yankees who had spent over $125 million in payroll that same season.
+Michael Lewis’ ‘Moneyball’ tells the story of how, in 2002, the Oakland Athletics baseball team used their comparatively limited $41 million salary budget to purchase a squad of players that went on to be competitive with larger market teams like the New York Yankees, who had spent over $125 million in payroll that same season.

 Understand your needs

 What does your school need to do to be competitive?
 If no pupils secured places at Russell Group universities last year, you may decide that a new approach to Higher Education access is needed.
-If your higher ability pupils are passing the 5A*-C including English and maths threshold, but failing to get the top grades required to make successful transition to A-level, you may decide to prioritize work with these pupils.
+If your higher ability pupils are passing the 5A*-C including English and maths threshold, but failing to get the top grades required to make successful transition to A level, you may decide to prioritise work with these pupils.